 - UNCAPPED APPRECIATION POTENTIAL The notes provide the opportunity to obtain an uncapped return at maturity or upon early repurchase linked to the Index (which will reflect the daily deduction of the index fee and the daily rebalancing adjustment amount) subject to, in the case of an early repurchase, the deduction of the Repurchase Fee Amount.
 The notes are not subject to a predetermined maximum return and, accordingly, any return will be based on the performance of the Index (which will reflect the daily deduction of the index fee and the daily rebalancing adjustment amount) and, if applicable, the Repurchase Fee Amount.
-Because the notes are our senior unsecured obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - RETURN LINKED TO THE J.P.
+Because the notes are our unsecured and unsubordinated obligations, payment of any amount on the notes is subject to our ability to pay our obligations as they become due. - RETURN LINKED TO THE J.P.
 MORGAN STRATEGIC VOLATILITY INDEX The return on the notes is linked to the J.P.
 Morgan Strategic Volatility Index, which seeks to replicate the returns from combining a long position and a contingent short position in futures contracts on the VIX Index.
-The level of the Index incorporates the daily deduction of (a) an adjustment factor of 0.75% per annum (the "index fee") and (b) a "daily rebalancing adjustment amount" that is equal to the sum of (1) a rebalancing adjustment factor of between 0.20% and 0.50% per day (depending on the level of the VIX Index), applied to the aggregate notional amount of each of the VIX futures contracts hypothetically traded that day and (2) an additional amount equal to the rebalancing adjustment factor of between 0.20% and 0.50% per day (depending on the level of the VIX Index) applied to the amount of the change, if any, in the level of the exposure to the synthetic short position.
+The level of the Index incorporates the daily deduction of (a) an adjustment factor of 0.75% per annum (the "index fee") and (b) a "daily rebalancing adjustment amount" that is determined by applying a rebalancing adjustment factor of between 0.20% and 0.50% per day (depending on the level of the VIX Index) to both (1) the aggregate notional amount of each of the VIX futures contracts hypothetically traded that day and (2) the amount of the change, if any, in the level of the exposure to the synthetic short position.
 Unlike the adjustment factor, the rebalancing adjustment factor is not a per annum fee.
 See "The J.P.
-Morgan Strategic Volatility Index" above and in the accompanying product supplement no. 212-A-I. - DAILY REPURCHASES IN MINIMUM DENOMINATIONS EQUAL TO THE PRINCIPAL AMOUNT, SUBJECT TO REPURCHASE FEE Subject to our acceptance of your request and your compliance with the procedures and the potential postponements as described in the accompanying product supplement no. 212-A-I, you may submit daily a request to have us repurchase your notes on any Repurchase Date during the term of the notes.
-If you request that we repurchase your notes, subject to our acceptance, the notification requirements and the other terms and conditions set forth in the accompanying product supplement no. 212-A-I and this term sheet, for each note you will receive a cash payment on the relevant Repurchase Date calculated as described under "Additional Key Terms Payment upon Early Repurchase" above.
+Morgan Strategic Volatility Index" above and in the accompanying product supplement no. 16-II. - DAILY REPURCHASES IN MINIMUM DENOMINATIONS EQUAL TO THE PRINCIPAL AMOUNT, SUBJECT TO REPURCHASE FEE Subject to our acceptance of your request and your compliance with the procedures and the potential postponements as described in the accompanying product supplement no. 16-II, you may submit daily a request to have us repurchase your notes on any Repurchase Date during the term of the notes.
+If you request that we repurchase your notes, subject to our acceptance, the notification requirements and the other terms and conditions set forth in the accompanying product supplement no. 16-II and this term sheet, for each note you will receive a cash payment on the relevant Repurchase Date calculated as described under "Additional Key Terms - Payment upon Early Repurchase" above.
 You will be charged a Repurchase Fee Amount of \$5.00 for each \$1,000 principal amount note you request that we repurchase.
 You may request that we repurchase a minimum of \$1,000 in principal amount of notes.
 While we intend to accept all requests for early repurchase of notes, we are not obligated to accept any repurchase request.
-We are not committed to purchasing any note at a particular time or price. - CAPITAL GAINS TAX TREATMENT You should review carefully the section entitled "Certain U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 212-A-I. Subject to the limitations described therein, and based on certain factual representations received from us, in the opinion of our special tax counsel, Davis Polk & Wardwell LLP, it is reasonable to treat the notes as "open transactions" for U.S. federal income tax purposes.
-Assuming this characterization is respected, the gain or loss on your notes should be treated as long-term capital gain or loss if you hold your notes for more than a year, whether or not you are an initial purchaser of notes at the issue price.
-However, the Internal Revenue Service (the "IRS") or a court may not respect this characterization or treatment of the notes, in which case the timing and character of any income or loss on the notes could be significantly and adversely affected.
-In addition, in 2007 Treasury and the IRS released a notice requesting comments on the U.S. federal income tax treatment of "prepaid forward contracts" and similar instruments, which might include the notes.
-The notice focuses in particular on whether to require holders of these instruments to accrue income over the term of their investment.
-It also asks for comments on a number of related topics, including the character of income or loss with respect to these instruments; the relevance of factors such as the nature of the underlying property to which the instruments are linked; the degree, if any, to which income (including any mandated accruals) realized by Non-U.S. Holders should be subject to withholding tax; and whether these instruments are or should be subject to the "constructive ownership" regime, which very generally can operate to recharacterize certain long-term capital gain as ordinary income and impose an interest charge.
-While the notice requests comments on appropriate transition rules and effective dates, any Treasury regulations or other guidance promulgated after consideration of these issues could materially and adversely affect the tax consequences of an investment in the notes, possibly with retroactive effect.
-Both U.S. and Non-U.S. Holders should consult their tax advisers regarding the U.S. federal income tax consequences of an investment in the notes, including possible alternative treatments and the issues presented by this notice.
-Non-U.S. Holders should also note that they may be withheld upon unless they have submitted a properly completed IRS Form W-8BEN or otherwise satisfied the applicable documentation requirements.
+We are not committed to purchasing any note at a particular time or price.